LAVA-LAB/prmc-sensitivity/README.md

 docker load -i prmc_sensitivity_cav23_docker.tar
 ```

-Our Docker container is built upon containers for [Gurobi Optimization](https://hub.docker.com/r/gurobi/optimizer) and for the [probabilistic model checker Storm](https://www.stormchecker.org/documentation/obtain-storm/docker.html) (click the links to the documentation for details).
+Our Docker container is built upon a container for the [probabilistic model checker Storm](https://www.stormchecker.org/documentation/obtain-storm/docker.html), on top of which we build Gurobi and install the Python dependencies (see the Dockerfile in this artifact for details).

 ### Step 2: Obtain a WLS Gurobi license
 Gurobi is used to solve linear programs.
 Although you can solve optimization problems of limited size without a Gurobi license, a license is required to run our bigger benchmarks.
 Luckily, Gurobi offers free academic licenses.
 To obtain such a license, [follow the steps on this page](https://www.gurobi.com/features/academic-wls-license/).